AdamKyle/flare/resources/info/quests/section-2.md

 Alchemy will require you to disenchant gear to get Gold Dust and kill more Celestials to get shards.
 You can learn more under [Usable items](/information/usable-items).

-## This is great and all, but can I see this in game?
+## This is great and all, but can I see this in-game?

 Absolutely you can.
 On the map section, beside the player count is a: Plane Quests link: